Beckwith Residential Community

 Transitional Disability Management Plan (TDMP)

 During each year of their stay in the Beckwith Residential Community, residents are given the opportunity to participate in the program.
 Students work one-on-one with the disability specialist to determine the areas they would like to work on to increase their skills.
-The student and the disability specialist together define individual goals for each of the following target areas:
+Together, the student and the disability specialist define individual goals for each of the following target areas:

 - Improved knowledge of disability laws and disability resources